pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

     pulumi preview --policy-pack ../my-company-policy
     ```

-1. Make the policy `disabled` and deploy the infrastructure (or just skip the `--policy-pack` flag) in order to deploy your non-compliant infrastructure:
+1. Make the policy `disabled` and deploy the infrastructure (or just skip the `--policy-pack` flag) to deploy your non-compliant infrastructure:

     ```bash
     pulumi up --policy-pack ../my-company-policy
     ```

 1. Pulumi policy packs work against resources that are already deployed.
-To see this in action, set the S3 bucket tagging rule to `mandatory` and run a Pulumi command again.
+To see this in action, set the S3 bucket tagging rule to `mandatory` and rerun a Pulumi command.
 It should fail (even on a preview):
 1. Change the `aws.s3.Bucket` resource to comply with the policy and make the policy pass.
 1. Now, change the tagging rule to `remediate` and write a `remediateResource` function for your tagging rule that adds the tag if it is missing.
-1. Remove the `Department` tag from the bucket in your Pulumi program, and a `Owner` tag with value `bugs-bunny`.
+1. Remove the `Department` tag from the bucket in your Pulumi program and an `Owner` tag with the value `bugs-bunny`.
 You'll use this to verify the correctness of your remediation rule.
-1. Run your policy pack again.
+1. Rerun your policy pack.
 Your policy should pass because the remediation function will add the missing required tag.
 Note the diff created by the remediation function: Your function should _only_ add the `Department` tag and should not alter or remove the `Owner` tag.

 ## Authoring Stack Policies